A Great Place

 The best time to visit Antelope Canyon in Arizona, depends on what you’re looking for: Capturing the amazing light beams during peak season or experience solitude during the off-season in Lower Antelope Canyon?
 The light beams can only be seen between March and early October.
 However, it gets extremely busy in high season.

 Read our comprehensive guide below (scroll down to the end of this article for even more tips) which covers every aspect of an Antelope Canyon visit.
 Feedback from our users: 'You got the best Antelope Canyon guide on the internet!'
 Tip: Are you planning to do more than Antelope Canyon in Arizona?
 Then get the latest edition of 'Fodor's Arizona & Grand Canyon'.
 It has amazing insights and is definitely the best guidebook for the area.

 Coming from Las Vegas?
-In case you are staying in Las Vegas, this is an incredible tour if you like it hassle-free: Antelope Canyon & Horseshoe Bend Tour Rating: ⭐⭐⭐⭐⭐.
-Why this one?
+In case you are staying in Las Vegas, this is such a great tour if you like it hassle-free: Antelope Canyon & Horseshoe Bend Tour Why this one?
 The tour guides are extremely friendly and have so much insider knowledge.
 Also, you save time, energy, and the whole tour is very comfortable in a small group!
 Pick up from your Las Vegas Hotel!
 And if you're not scared of flying do the Grand Canyon Helicopter Tour (from Las Vegas).